Deformed Toric Ideal Constraints for Stoichiometric Networks: Conclusions

 \section{Conclusions}

 In this paper, we considered deformed toric ideal constraints on stoichiometric networks, treating the chemical reaction networks and metabolic pathways in a unified way.
-This paper is the first that pointed out that the deformed toric ideal constrains the parameters of flux.
-We clarified that even the shape of flux is constrained by the deformed toric ideal.
+This paper is the first that pointed out that the deformed toric ideal constrains the linear combination parameters of flux.
+We have seen that the steady state fluxes are constrained by the deformed toric ideals and obtained the explicit form of concentrations.

-In general, for metabolic pathways, reactants and products are so diverse that chemical species may not appear as the same form in the LHS and RHS of the chemical equations.
+In general, for metabolic pathways, reactants and products are so diverse that the elements of flux may not appear as one variable.
 The number of generators for the deformed toric ideal is thus small and the effect of constraints may be limited.
 By considering sub-networks of large scale metabolic pathways, however, they should be more influential.
-It will be interesting to consider sub-networks like ATP production in energetic metabolism, because there appear some chemical species as the same form in the LHS and RHS of the chemical equations.
+It will be interesting to consider sub-networks with many exchange fluxes, because there appear some elements of fluxes as one variable.

 In refs.~\cite{qian1,qian2}, thermodynamic constraints are considered explicitly, in terms of the non-equilibrium thermodynamic systems.
 Such constraints are not discussed in the current paper, but the study with thermodynamic constraints, added to the deformed toric ideal constraints, will be interesting.
 By considering these constraints, flux is constrained in another form.